learn-co-curriculum/sql-table-relations-crowdfunding-join-table-lab/README.md

 ## Identify Table Example

 `SQL` is a programming language that allows you to "nest" statements inside each other.
-Let's quickly take a look at an example of that does this with grocery data.
+Let's quickly consider an example using grocery data.

 ### Create a Grocery Table